Scatterplots vs Bubble Graphs: What’s the Difference?

 Scatterplot and bubble graphs both help readers understand both the direction and strength of the relationship between these two variables.
 But the main difference is that bubble graphs also show magnitude corresponding to their size

-We’ve explained some of the key differences between everyone and bubble graphs.
+These are just two of the popular chart and graph types.
+Learn more with these 20 data visualizations from Excel.
 Plus, we’ve listed some of their main use cases and applications in the world today.
 Did we miss anything?
 Please let us know with a comment below.

 Related Data Visualization